vorhey/code-bridge.nvim/README.md

 ### Basic commands

-- `:CodeBridgeAddContextAndSwitch`:
-  - Sends current file as `@file`.
-  - In visual mode, sends `@file#Lstart-Lend`.

 - `:CodeBridgeAddContext`:
-  - Sends current file or selection as context without switching tmux windows.
+  - Sends current file or selection as context.
   - Shows a brief notification like: “added context to <provider>”.

 - `:CodeBridgeDiff`: